 - age, height, and weight of athletic team members

-Below is a quick reference of frequently asked-for data, and whether it is or is not Oregon Tech Directory Information.
+Below is a quick reference of frequently requested data, and whether it is or is not Oregon Tech Directory Information.

 |Directory Information? ||Yes ||No |